Deformations of path algebras of quivers with relations: Maps in low degrees

 Gabriel \cite{gabriel} showed that the variety $\mathrm{Alg}_W$ is always connected, so that any two algebras $A, A' \in \mathrm{Alg}_W$ may be viewed as ``actual deformations'' of each other.
 In \cite{gabriel,schaps} explicit descriptions of $\mathrm{Alg}_W$ are given for $\dim W \leq 6$.
 For example, when $\dim W = 4$, the variety $\mathrm{Alg}_W$ has five irreducible components with $18$ $\GL (W)$-orbits of dimensions between $6$ and $15$ and one $1$-dimensional family of $11$-dimensional orbits \cite{gabriel}.
 An explicit description of $\mathrm{Alg}_W$ becomes less and less accessible in higher dimensions.

 Deformation theory is a way to study the local structure of the variety $\mathrm{Alg}_W$ and thus the ``local'' properties of the variation of associative structures, where by ``local'' we mean an {\it infinitesimal} or {\it formal} neighbourhood of a point in $\mathrm{Alg}_W$.
+In particular, the natural scheme structure of $\mathrm{Alg}_W$ allows us to relate its Zariski tangent space of $\mathrm{Alg}_W$ and its $\mathrm{GL} (W)$-orbits at a point to the Hochschild cohomology of the corresponding algebra.

-However, the formal theory makes sense for {\it any} associative algebra, not necessarily finite-dimensional.
+However, the formal theory (and its relationship to Hochschild cohomology) makes sense for {\it any} associative algebra, not necessarily finite-dimensional.

-\subsubsection{Infinitesimal and formal deformations}
+\subsection{Infinitesimal and formal deformations}

 Let $W$ be any $\Bbbk$-vector space, not necessarily finite-dimensional, and let $A = (W, \mu)$ for $\mu \in \Hom_{\Bbbk} (W^{\otimes_{\Bbbk} 2}, W)$ be an associative algebra (i.e.\ $\mu$ satisfies $[\mu, \mu]_{\mathrm G} = 0$).